Skip to content

 Tip

-If you want to pull the latest changes (recommended), please do mlc pull repo after the installation.
+If you want to pull the latest changes (recommended), please do mlc pull repo periodically.

 Now, you are ready to use the mlc commands.
 Currently, mlc is being used to automate the benchmark runs for: